 Governing Law: The manner in which administrative services of the school are to be provided.
 Education Code Section 47605(g).

 Under the approval of our Chief Executive Officer and under the direction of our Chief Financial Officer, the business office includes the following members who provide administrative support: a full time Controller and one full time Accounts Payable/Payroll Clerk.
-In addition MWA consults with EdTec Inc., a charter school consulting firm.
+In addition, MWA consults with EdTec, Inc., a charter school consulting firm.

 MWA uses a SACS-compliant chart of accounts using accounting software package adapted for school use.
-The current Controller has been en employee of the organization for the entire ten years that MWA has been in operation and is well-versed in proper financial controls systems and financial reporting to the charter authorizer (CCCOE) and the California Department of Education.
+The current Controller has been an employee of the organization for the entire ten years that MWA has been in operation and is well-versed in proper financial controls systems and financial reporting to the charter authorizer (CCCOE) and the California Department of Education.
 MWA has utilized an outside payroll vendor (Paychex) in the past.
 During the 2016-17 school year, Making Waves launched a comprehensive payroll and HRIS platform system called Kronos.
 This system is compatible with our bank and other vendors to arrange for proper tax withholdings and payroll deductions.
 MWA has successfully and consistently coordinated with the CCCOE to report pertinent STRS payroll data.
 The CCCOE may request a reasonable fee for coordinating this transfer of data.
 The school offers a comprehensive health and benefits plan from local vendors (e.g., Kaiser and Blue Cross) with a variety of options for MWA employees to choose from (e.g. HMP and PPO as well as flexible spending benefit accounts).

 E. Facilities